 Artificial intelligence refers to the capacity of a computer to mimic human behaviour.
-Artificial intelligence entails a computer performing tasks that typically require human acumen including decision-making, speech recognition, translation between languages, and visual perception.
+Artificial intelligence entails a computer performing tasks that typically require human intellect, including decision-making, speech recognition, translation between languages, and visual perception.

 What is Machine Learning?

 Machine learning (ML) is a subset of Artificial Intelligence and usually entails computerised device learning from knowledge graphs (a data set).
-The health sector and in particular the NHS is one area that will benefit from the integration of AI and machine learning, given that patient and clinician outcomes will improve exponentially.
+The health sector and in particular, the NHS is one area that will benefit from the integration of AI and machine learning, given that patient and clinician outcomes will improve exponentially.

 The Benefits of Artificial Intelligence in Healthcare